 UK-OSNAP is a collaboration across many centres in the UK.
 The investigators listed below are the leaders of the programme and we work with many other scientists, engineers and technicians to make the ocean observations and run models.
 We work closely with a range of people and organisations who will benefit from the results and new understanding that come from the programme.

-Dr Sheldon Bacon (NOC) was the original Principal Investigator for UK-OSNAP.
+Prof Sheldon Bacon (NOC) was the original Principal Investigator for UK-OSNAP.

 Dr Chris Wilson (NOC) led work to use profile and air-sea fluxes data to make estimates of Subpolar Gyre circulation and mixing.
 From 2014-2018 Chris worked with UK-OSNAP postdoc Neil Mackay who is now working at University of Exeter.